-The Sheraton Denver West Hotel is situated in Lakewood and reports suggest that the hotel is average but the club lounge is good with complimentary wine in the evening.
-Rooms are pleasant but the bathrooms are very small.
+The Sheraton Denver West Hotel is situated in Lakewood, and reports suggest that the hotel is average, but the club lounge is good with complimentary wine in the evening.
+The rooms are pleasant, but the bathrooms are very small.

-When choosing between Sheraton Denver Tech Center Hotel vs Sheraton Denver West Hotel, the location should be the decision-maker.
-These hotels are around 25 miles apart with Sheraton Denver Tech Center Hotel which is more convenient to get into the city center, while West is closer to skiing and some conference facilities.
+When choosing between Sheraton Denver Tech Center Hotel vs. Sheraton Denver West Hotel, the location should be the decision-maker.
+These hotels are around 25 miles apart.
+The Sheraton Denver Tech Center Hotel is more convenient to get into the city center, while West is closer to skiing and some conference facilities.

 9. Denver Marriott Westminster

-The Denver Marriott Westminster is a well-decorated hotel located in Westminster, Colorado just 15 minutes north of Denver and 10-minute drive south of Boulder.
+The Denver Marriott Westminster is a well-decorated hotel located in Westminster, Colorado, just 15 minutes north of Denver and a 10-minute drive south of Boulder.
 The surrounding area is urban, with loads of office buildings and hotels.

-This hotel has an M Club executive lounge which has plenty of snacks and breakfast.
-At weekends and on holidays, rooms with club lounge access get a coupon for full buffet breakfast for two in the restaurant.
-The club lounge breakfast is more than adequate with whole fruit, cut melon, some processed sealed biscuits and bars, muffins, pastries, fried potatoes, sausages and a made to order egg station offering omelets.
+This hotel has an M Club executive lounge, which has plenty of snacks and breakfast.
+At weekends and on holidays, rooms with club lounge access get a coupon for a full buffet breakfast for two in the restaurant.
+The club lounge breakfast is more than adequate with whole fruit, cut melon, some processed sealed biscuits and bars, muffins, pastries, fried potatoes, sausages, and a made-to-order egg station offering omelets.